Why Do People Use Telegram? The US Is Missing Out

 Cross-platformiOS, Android, Windows, Mac, Linux, WebApple devices onlyiOS, Android, Web

-Public discoverabilityUsernames, public groups, channelsNoneNone
+Public discoverabilityUsernames, public channels/groupsNoneNone

 Cloud storageUnlimitedTied to iCloudTied to Google Drive/iCloud

-PriceFreeFree (Apple devices only)Free
+PriceFreeFree (Apple only)Free

-The comparison table tells the story. iMessage is a texting upgrade for iPhone owners.
+iMessage is a texting upgrade for iPhone owners.
 WhatsApp is a global replacement for SMS.
 Telegram is a platform for building things — communities, businesses, media channels, automated workflows.
 For a detailed Telegram vs WhatsApp business comparison covering monetization, bots, and community tools, see our dedicated guide.

 Telegram vs iMessage vs WhatsApp feature comparison illustration